 Making Tax Digital - Exempt businesses

 Since 1 April 2019, under the Making Tax Digital (MTD) initiative, all UK VAT registered businesses above the VAT registration threshold have been required to file their VAT transactional data digitally.
-Since April 2020, all records must be stored digitally, and VAT returns must be prepared with a complete digital journey.
+From April 2021, all records must be stored digitally, and VAT returns must be prepared with a complete digital journey.
 However, several exemptions have been granted.